Zarol/ProjectAlias/setup.md

 Within the Add Repository dialog enter "ADT Plugin" for name and the following URL for Location:
 `https://dl-ssl.google.com/android/eclipse/`.
 Click `OK`.
 Select "Developer Tools" and click `Next` until `Finish`.
 When the installation completes, restart Eclipse.

+## Android SDKs
+Go to `Window -> Android SDK Manager`.
+Download the suggested packages, however be sure to have the SDK Platform and Google APIs selected for Android 4.4.2 (API 19).

+## Android Emulator
+Go to `Window -> Android Virtual Device Manager`.
+Create a new AVD with the following profile:
+Target Android 4.4.2, CPU/ABI Intel Atom (x86).
+Everything else is optional, I personally use the Nexus 5 as my device, with no skin, 768MB of RAM, and using host GPU for emulation.

 ## Import Project
 Within Eclipse, go to `File -> Import -> Gradle -> Gradle Project`.
 Click browse and navigate to the